zjx1805/ArteryNetwork/README.md

 **Produces:**
 * chosenVoxelsForPartition.pkl: Contains the `initialVoxels` and `boundaryVoxels` for each compartment selected by the user.
 * partitionInfo.pkl: Contains information about nodes (`visitedVoxels`) and segments (`segmentIndexList`) within each compartment.
+* graphRepresentationCleanedWithAdvancedInfo.graphml: The same graph as `graphRepresentationCleanedWithEdgeInfo` and has additional depth information.

 ----